Ayeshan-Oshitha/Tutorial--Udemy--NestJs/Docs/007-Database-Relations.md

 For example, if the `Post` entity has a many-to-many relationship with `Tag`, an intermediate table `post_tags` is created.
 Since `Post` is the owning side, when we delete a `Post`, the associated records in `post_tags` that reference that post are also deleted automatically if **cascade delete** is enabled. ( By Default Cascade Delete will work automatically in Uni Directional Many to Many Relationship)

 This happens because in a uni-directional relationship, we only need to access `Tags` through `Post`.
 Therefore, when a `Post` is removed, its related join entries are also removed, as they are no longer needed.

+# Bi-Directional Many to Many Relationship

+In a **bi-directional relationship**, we can query from either side.
+For example, when searching for a `Post`, we can also retrieve its related `Tags`.
+Similarly, when searching for a `Tag`, we can retrieve its related `Posts`.

+In other words, bi-directional means we can navigate the relationship from both sides.